 Lucas had every intention of repeating his tirades.
 “We shouldn’t be in school today.
 Everyone around us gets Martin Luther King Day off.
 Indiana sucks.”

 It was true.
 All of Indiana’s neighbors were MLK progressives.
 To the west, Illinois had adopted the holiday in ’73, the first state to ever do so.
 On the southern border, Kentucky followed suit in ’74.
 To the east, Ohio passed their bill in ’75.
 And in the north, Michigan did so in ’77.
-These states had legalized MLK Day at least ten years ago — long before the federal holiday took effect in ’86 — and many of the schools in those states had been closing for just as long.
-With the federal holiday in place since last year, more states were joining the cause, though sometimes kicking and screaming, and not least in Indiana.
+These states had legalized MLK Day at least ten years ago, long before the federal holiday took effect in ’86, and many of the schools in those states had been closing for just as long.
+With the federal holiday in place since last year, more states were joining the cause, though sometimes kicking and screaming, and not least Indiana.

 Governor Robert Orr (Dustin called him “Governor Whore”) had moved heaven and earth to get legislators on board, over the bilious objections of one Senator Chairman Richard Shank.
 Shank had initially refused to even allow a hearing on an MLK holiday.
 A compromise was reached last March: the bill passed as a temporary measure, allowing Indiana the holiday for two years; at the end of 1988, the bill would expire and legislators would have to start over again if they wanted to make MLK Day a permanent state holiday.

 Which made the whole thing a farce.
 Indiana had legalized a holiday for a limited duration and little benefit.
 Most state offices were open today; the few employees who were off didn’t get paid.
 And every single school in every district in all counties was open.
 There were states in the deep south that took the day more seriously than Indiana.
-As of this year, in fact, only ten states in the union didn’t honor MLK Day.
-Indiana may as well have been an eleventh.
+As of this year, in fact, only sixteen states in the union didn’t honor MLK Day.
+Indiana may as well have been a seventeenth.

 They listened as Lucas sermonized on the subject.
 Like Dustin, Max had apparently heard a lot of this already too.
 “Indiana’s a different world than California,” she said.